 "Medical," he says.
-And he gives me the code numbers so I can be specific when I talk to my medical insurance.
+He gives me the code numbers so I can be specific when I talk to my medical insurance.

-So Friday morning my girl and I arrive at the dentist's office at 6:30 am, she's amazingly brave and only begins to get upset when I set her in the chair.
-Luckily, the gas is quick and she's asleep thirty seconds after they put the mask on her.
+Friday morning my girl and I arrive at the dentist's office at 6:30 a.m.
+She's amazingly brave and only begins to get upset when I set her in the chair.
+Luckily, the gas is quick and she's asleep 30 seconds after they put the mask on her.

-Though the dentist couldn't tell me exactly why my daughter had these cavities in an unusual pattern, here are the things I am doing differently with my one-year-old in hopes of preventing anything like this.
+Though the dentist couldn't tell me exactly why my daughter had these cavities in an unusual pattern, here is what I am doing differently with my 1-year-old to prevent this from happening again:

 He will be visiting the dentist before his second birthday.

-I will teach him to spit and rinse as soon as possible after he turns two so he can start using fluoride toothpaste.
+I will teach him to spit and rinse as soon as possible after he turns 2 so he can start using fluoride toothpaste.
 (Let's hope he keeps the spitting to the sink.)

 He brushes twice a day.
-It's so very much easier with him because he wants to do what his big sister is doing.
+It's easier with him because he wants to do what his big sister is doing.

 I lift his upper lip to brush his front teeth.
-You can't see the tops of my daughter's teeth when she smiles, which was the reason it took me so long to notice the problem.
+You can't see the tops of my daughter's teeth when she smiles, which was why it took me so long to notice the problem.

-We are on the look out for white spots on his teeth.
-White spots are the first signs of a problem.
+We are on the lookout for white spots on his teeth.
+White spots are the first signs of tooth decay.